Chriselle Lim

-Chriselle Lim (born 1984/1985) is an American fashion stylist, lifestyle and beauty blogger, digital influencer, and founder of The Chriselle Factor.
-Born in Texas, she has lived in Seoul.
-She currently lives in Los Angeles with her daughters.
-She has also walked down the runway in shows such as Rebecca Minkoff.
-She has travelled to Europe, Asia, New York, Los Angeles, and Miami for modelling.
-Having started out as a wardrobe stylist she has generated over 3 million social media followers.
+Chriselle Lim (born 1985) is an American fashion stylist, lifestyle creator and digital influencer.

 Early life

-Chriselle Lim was born in Texas and spent four of her early years in Seoul, where she was enrolled in a foreign school.
+Chriselle Lim was born in Texas and spent four years in Seoul, where she was enrolled in a foreign school.
 Lim stated an early role model of hers was Victoria Beckham.

 Lim attended the Fashion Institute of Design & Merchandising from 2004 to 2008, following in her mother's footsteps, who also studied fashion.
 At the time, Lim intended to be more on the business end of fashion, such as a fashion buyer, instead of being on the creative side.

 Career

 She was a stylist and the fashion editor for a local luxury magazine in Beverly Hills before she began blogging.

-Lim started her YouTube channel in 2008 after Michelle Phan, an American YouTube personality, introduced her to the digital world.

 Lim became a style director for GENLUX in 2011 and is currently the magazine's editor-in-chief.
 She founded her main website in 2011 as well.

 In 2016, Lim appeared in the centennial ad campaign for Keds.
 The same year, she was part of a panel interviewing Hillary Clinton on Lifetime's show The Conversation.

-The Chriselle Factor

-The Chriselle Factor started in 2011 as a passion project to chronicle Lim's latest jobs and projects.
-After getting a lot of attention on her YouTube channel, Lim turned to the blog for viewer-requested outfit posts.
-It has since evolved into a fashion, beauty and lifestyle content network.
-In an interview with AOL, Lim said the brand was built on the word chic, as is her style.

-The website is run by a team of 10 members, known as the Cinc Team - Founder and Creative Director is Chriselle Lim herself; Lauren Fong is the president; Laura Arias is the Director of Operations; Idalia Salsamendi is the Director of Business; Jane Park is the editorial director; Hannah Nuñez is a junior editor; Candice Kao on the video team; Timmy Ngo as the videographer; Karla Ticas as creative director; and Drew Scott as the photographer.
-In 2016, The Chriselle Factor won Bloglovin's Blogger of the Year award.

-Arias was the first member of Lim's team and has been with her since 2008.
-She started as her stylist assistant and has since held different positions for the company.
+In 2021, Lim became owner and creative director of fragrance brand Phlur.